Kamikaze

 Father, Mother,

 Since there is not time, excuse me for writing messily.
 There is nothing to say, but, having been selected, until the very end in high spirits I will make a sortie.
 My unit's other aircraft already have departed.
 I am writing this on top of my plane's fuselage.
-As there are not regrets, there are also not things to rejoice about.
+As there are no regrets, there are also no things to rejoice about.
 I am calm and nothing has changed.
 I am determined to attack with a calm and relaxed feeling.
 I do not know how to express my thanks to you.
 As for your kindness higher than the mountains and deeper than the sea, I certainly believe that the attack will be able to serve as repayment.

 I earnestly request that you handle the studies of Kōzō and Shigeo.
 It is certain that nothing remains if study is omitted in life.
 Please educate them so that they have as little time as possible when they are idle.
 My older sisters [3] have nothing to worry about.
 I can go feeling truly assured.
 Everything is from your support.
 I will be satisfied if through the attack it somewhat will repay my ancestors.